woodser/monero-ts/docs/developer_guide/data_model.md

 # Transactions, transfers, and outputs

+The following JSON demonstrates the relationship among blocks, transactions, transfers, and outputs used in monero-javascript.

-The following JSON is a serialized transaction to demonstrate the data model (blocks, transactions, transfers, and outputs) used by this library.
+This JSON is a serialized transaction which sends funds to two accounts in the same wallet, so it has both an outgoing transfer and incoming transfers.

 ```json
 {